ecmwf-ifs/ecaeropt/docs/source/use.rst

 How to use
 ==========

-The tool is an executable script **./ecaeropt**, you see the options with `./ecaeropt -h`
+The tool is an executable script **./ecaeropt**, you see the options with `./ecaeropt -h`.
+Around this tool we have also created a set of automatic calculations using *make*.

 Automatic calculations
 ----------------------

-After build the tool using make build you can use make for specific prescribed calculations, this calculations are using the submission sbatch for ECMWF-ATOS supercomputer.
+After build the tool using make build you can use make for specific prescribed calculations, this calculations are using the submission `sbatch` for ECMWF-ATOS supercomputer.
 User of other environments can easily run the equivalent scripts included in the scripts folder as:
 `bash scripts/create_XXXX.sh`